ZakariAllen/GrandlineBattlegrounds/README.md

 Each combat tool now has a dedicated module under `ReplicatedStorage/Modules/Config/Tools`.
 These tool modules contain every setting for their moves including hitboxes and sound asset IDs.
-The legacy files `AbilityConfig.lua`, `MoveHitboxConfig.lua` and `MoveSoundConfig.lua` simply return values from these tool modules.
+The previous shim modules `AbilityConfig.lua`, `MoveHitboxConfig.lua` and `MoveSoundConfig.lua` have been removed; scripts should require the tool modules directly.
 For example, `Tools/BlackLeg.lua` defines both `PartyTableKick` and `PowerKick` in a single table.

+All combat and movement sound asset IDs live exclusively in `SoundConfig`.
+Tool configuration modules do not contain any sound tables; scripts load the appropriate sounds directly from `SoundConfig`.

 ### Ragdoll Knockback